nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 __Note:__
 * `WorkoutList` : List of all Workout Routines.
-* `Workout` : A specific Workout Routine eg. "Leg day" could be a routine created for exercises that focus on legs.
+* `Workout` : A specific Workout Routine e.g. "Leg day" could be a routine created for exercises that focus on legs.
+* `DeadlineWorkout` : Workout with a deadline attached to it.
 * `Exercise` : A specific exercise eg. "Squats" could be an exercise added to "Leg day."

 The `data` component defines the format in which data is temporarily stored while the application is running.